 Any project for which a valid and complete application for a permit was received prior to the effective date of this Article remains valid and, at the applicants option, may proceed to completion and permits may be issued under the regulations of the Town in place immediately prior to the effective date of this Article, provided that the permit is or can be issued within 90 calendar days of this Article effective date and all time frames associated with the permit are observed.

 Any project for which a permit cannot be issued within 90 calendar days from the effective date of this Article must proceed in accordance with these regulations.

+Severability.
+If any provision of Section 9.7 is found to be invalid by a court of competent jurisdiction, the remainder of Section 9.7 shall not be affected but shall remain in full force.
+The invalidity of any provision of Section 9.7 shall not affect the validity of the remainder of Hamilton’s Zoning Bylaw.

 9.7.2.
-GLOSSARY AND INTERPRETATION.
+INTERPRETATION.

-Glossary

-[TBD]

-1. Standards and MeasurementsDimensional Requirements.
+1. Site Dimensional Standards and Measurements.

-Building Setbacks.
-All buildings or structures must be located behind the setback lines.
-Each setback measurement is made perpendicular to the property line and begins at the property line.
+Yards.
+See Definitions Section 11.
+Each yard measurement is made perpendicular to the property line and begins at the property line.
+Measurements are made to the nearest portion of the building, excluding open porches less than 8ft. deep and bay windows less than 3 ft. deep.

 Frontage.
-The side of a lot that faces a street or public way.
+The side of a lot that faces a street or public way as defined in Section 11.
 For lots bounded by more than one street, all frontages shall conform to the dimensional standards applicable to Front.

 Lot Size.
 The area of a lot measured as the land within the parcel lines.
-Building on a lot below the minimum is not allowed by-right.

 Open Space.
 Land within a lot not covered by any structures or area dedicated to vehicular use including parking spaces and drive aisles.

 Parking Setbacks.
-All parking spaces must be located behind the parking setback lines.
+All parking spaces must be located behind the parking setback lines or as otherwise indicated.
 Each setback measurement is made perpendicular to the property line and begins at the property line.

+Number of Buildings.
+Multiple buildings are permitted on each lot, subject to the dimensional requirements listed in Section 9.7.3.
+Where there are more than one building, FAR limitations shall apply to all buildings cumulatively, and Maximum Building Footprints limitations shall be applied on a per building basis.

-2. Building Standards.
+2. Building Dimensional Standards and Measurements.

 Depth.
-Measurement of a building or setback measured perpendicular to a Front lot line.
+Measurement of a building, yard, or setback measured perpendicular to a Front lot line, excluding open porches less than 8ft. deep and bay windows less than 3 ft. deep.

 Facade Build Out.
-The ratio of the façade width within the Front setback to the lot width, calculated by dividing the cumulative façade width by the lot width.
+The ratio of the façade width within the minimum and maximum Front Yard dimensions to the lot width, calculated by dividing the cumulative façade width by the lot width.
+Facade build out is intended to ensure that new development addresses the street in a pedestrian-friendly manner and that frontage conditions are compatible with existing patterns.